vincentchachere/osticket-prereqs/README.md

 To continue exploring osTicket, proceed to the next lab on [practicing the ticket lifecycle](https://github.com/vincentchachere/Ticket-Lifecycle).

+Thank you for following along with this project.
+Your time and effort in learning and implementing these concepts are greatly appreciated.

 ☎️ For questions or to connect you can reach me at: www.linkedin.com/in/vincentchachere